theking2/php-csp-builder/README.md

 # PHP CspBuilder
-Simple Content-Security-Policy builder in PHP.
-Enums protect for typos, but are currently incomplete
+Ultimate Content-Security-Policy builder in PHP.
+The CspSource and CspDirective enum utilize the string backed enums to protect you project from typos.
+Garantued to work on all browsers.
+Add security to your PHP based site now.

 # Interface
  * `public function addCspPolicy(CspDIrective $directive, CspSource $source): CspBuilder`